Courses with an asterisk (*) are not offered every year.

 LING 470/570 Grammar for TESOL (4)

-A study of how to teach difficult grammatical structures in English, how to resolve problems and questions that frequently arise in the ESL classroom, and how to adapt and supplement ESL grammar texts.
+Principles and practical applications of how to teach difficult grammatical structures in English, how to resolve problems and questions that frequently arise in the ESL classroom, and how to adapt and supplement ESL grammar texts.
+Prerequisite: LING 392 or LING 521 or instructor permission

 LING 471/571 Understanding the International Experience (4)

-Examination of communication-based dimensions of an international or intercultural experience, including teaching English to speakers of other languages.
-Development of strategies and activities required to meet the challenges of teaching, working, or doing research in an international/intercultural setting.
-All linguistics students must register for LING 471/571, however, this course is also offered as INTL 471 and BST 471.
+An examination of communication-based dimensions of an international or intercultural experience, including teaching English to speakers of other languages.
+The course covers the development of strategies and activities required to meet the challenges of teaching, working, or doing research in an international/intercultural setting.
+All applied linguistics and TESL certificate students must register for LING 471/571; however, this course is also offered as INTL 471.
 Course may be taken only once for credit.

 LING 472/572 Teaching Pronunciation (4)

-This is a practical, hands-on course in which students apply phonetics and phonology in the context of language education.
+A practical, hands-on course in which students apply phonetics and phonology in the context of language education.
 While the focus is on teaching English pronunciation, the course includes general theory and applications that are useful for students planning to teach pronunciation of other languages (e.g., Spanish, Chinese).
-Prerequisites: LING 390
+Prerequisites: LING 390 or LING 513 or instructor consent

 LING 473/573 Computer Assisted Language Learning (CALL) (4)

-Introduction to the use of technology for language learning.
-Covers how a variety of technologies can be used to promote different aspects of foreign/second language learning.
-Includes a discussion of CALL research and practical aspects of implementation (e.g., task design, assessment).
+An introduction to the use of technology for language learning.
+The course covers how a variety of technologies can be used to promote different aspects of foreign/second language learning.
+It includes a discussion of CALL research and practical aspects of implementation (e.g., task design, assessment).
+Prerequisite: LING 477/577

 LING 475/575 Curriculum Design and Materials Development in TESOL (4)

-Introduction to the methods of corpus linguistics, a type of computer-assisted linguistic analysis, applied to second/foreign language teaching and materials development.
-Includes weekly computer lab sessions conducting corpus linguistics work.
+An introduction to the methods of corpus linguistics, a type of computer-assisted linguistic analysis, for research and teaching purposes.
+The course includes weekly computer lab sessions conducting corpus linguistics work.
+Recommended: LING 392 or LING 521

 LING 477/577 TESOL Methods I (4)